space-concordia-robotics/robotics-prototype/README.md

 ```
 A local repository should now be created. `robotics-prototype` is the root directory for this project.

 **If you do not have access to the GitLab repository, you will not be able to successfully authenticate to clone `rover2018-elec`.
 This is fine as long as you do not need the PDS code.
-If you don't have gitlab access then simply press `Ctrl + C`**
+If you don't have gitlab access then simply press <kbd>Ctrl + C</kbd>**

 If you have access to the GitLab repository, you will need additional setups for GitLab pulling and pushing.
 Please see [how to create and add your SSH key](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) and [this](https://stackoverflow.com/questions/47860772/gitlab-remote-http-basic-access-denied-and-fatal-authentication/51133684#51133684) issue you may encounter